temporalio/documentation/docs-src/clusters/how-to-upgrade-the-temporal-server-version.md

 	--ep localhost -p 5432 -u temporal -pw temporal --pl postgres --db temporal_visibility update-schema -d ./schema/postgresql/v96/visibility/versioned
 ```

-If you're upgrading your PostgreSQL to v12 or later to enable Advanced Visibility features with Temporal Server v1.20, use the `postgres12` plugin, as shown in the following example:
+If you're upgrading your PostgreSQL to v12 or later to enable Advanced Visibility features with Temporal Server v1.20, upgrade your PostgreSQL version first, and then run the `temporal-sql-tool` with the `postgres12` plugin, as shown in the following example:

 ```bash
 ./temporal-sql-tool \